ConorZAM/AerodynamicObjects/README.md

-# AerodynamicObjects
+# Aerodynamic Objects
-A low order, approximate aerodynamics model for rigid bodies simulated in Unity
+A low order, approximate aerodynamics model for rigid bodies simulated in Unity.